Cecil County DUI Lawyer

 Drinking and driving can result in serious motor vehicle collisions, injuries, and in some cases may be fatal.
 Consequently, the law in Cecil County treats DUI’s very harshly.
 The penalties for a DUI conviction in Cecil County include both jail time and fines.
 If you are faced with DUI charges, you may want to consult with an experienced Cecil County DUI lawyer.
 A skilled criminal defense attorney could advocate your behalf.
 Call and schedule an appointment to discuss potential legal strategies that may be effective in your case.

 Blood Alcohol Concentration Limits

 In Cecil County, the law presumes that a driver is “per se” under the influence of alcohol if their blood alcohol concentration (BAC) is .08 percent or higher.
 Per se means that the prosecutor does not need to demonstrate other evidence of alcohol intoxication, such as failing a field sobriety test or smelling of alcohol.
-A driver could still face impaired driving charges, though, if they have a BAC limit of .07 percent.
+As a Cecil County attorney can further explain, a driver could still face DUI charges, though, if they have a BAC limit of .07 percent.

 Cecil County has a zero tolerance policy in place for minors who drive while under the influence of alcohol.
 Since 21 is the legal drinking age, the highest legal BAC for drivers who are under the age of 21 is .02 percent.